 In 1996 came the first digital camera.
 Digital cameras, often referred to as IP-enabled cameras, feed digital images to the server, usually via the corporate network or Internet.
 IP video surveillance uses cameras with one of two types of sensors: CCD (charge-coupled device) or CMOS (complementary metal-oxide semiconductor).
 CCD sensors are less susceptible to noise than CMOS.
 They also work better in low light.
 CMOS sensors are much smaller–thus better for covert camera placement–and capture fast-moving images better.

-Pros of IP/digital cameras
+Benefits of IP/digital cameras

 - Superior image quality/better resolution